Long term projects

 - A project is being developed by Karima Hirji in KwaZulu Natal, South Africa in collaboration with The Wildlands Conservstion Trust in order to support a housing development in a particularly challenging area.
 It is hoped that The Trust will be able to build on this initiative and mirror the work in a disadvantaged area of Mumbai, India

-We stress that the work of Opportunity International and Swinfen Telemedicine and an understanding of their aims involved in micro finance and medical support is central to our initiatives.
+We stress that the work of Swinfen Telemedicine and Opportunity International and an understanding of their aims involved in medical support and micro finances are central to our initiatives.